Visualizing Python project dependencies with pydeps

 $ sudo apt update $ sudo apt install graphviz

 This time we will use the standard Python venv.
-Any version control tool is fine, so you can choose from it.
+You can use any version control tool you like.

 $ mkdir myproject $ cd myproject $ python3 -m venv env $ source env/bin/activate